 If you start out with a small business website and big dreams of success, using a website builder like Zyro will pay off in the long run, too.

 And if you launch an online store, you can connect your site to social media for maximum visibility and cross-platform selling, and make the most out of social media marketing.

-You’ll be managing inventory via a central dashboard, all set up for you by the tech whizzes at Zyro at no extra cost.
+You’ll be managing inventory and digital marketing efforts via a central dashboard, all set up for you by the tech whizzes at Zyro at no extra cost.

-How much does it cost to use WordPress?
+How much does a website cost when using WordPress?

-Using a website builder isn’t your only option when it comes to taking your business online.
-The next step up in terms of cost outlay is a WordPress solution.
+Using a website-building tool isn’t your only option when it comes to taking your business online.
+The next step up in terms of website cost outlay is a WordPress solution.

 And it’s arguably the most popular content management system there is.
 Having started out as a blog-posting site, approximately one-third of the world’s websites is a WordPress website.